 Good training is a definite must…

 And for it to work at all, you’ll need to start when your dog is a puppy.
-It may be cute when your American Water Spaniel puppy eats a sock, but it’s not going to be cute when your full-grown dog destroys your sofa!
+It may be cute when your American Water Spaniel puppy eats a sock, but it won’t be pretty when your full-grown dog destroys your sofa!

 So, think about it…and train that dog!

-All in all, the American Water Spaniel is a pretty healthy breed which is great because often times, pure breeds particularly those that have been improperly bred can often times be at risk for a wide variety of serious and often costly medical conditions.
+All in all, the American Water Spaniel is a pretty healthy breed which is great because often, pure species, particularly those that have been improperly bred, can be at risk for various severe and costly medical conditions.

 Fortunately…

-For the American Water Spaniel, this does not seem to be the case.
-However, there are a few conditions that may arise which you should be aware of so that you can specifically ask your breeder about.
+For the American Water Spaniel, this is not the case.
+However, you should be aware of a few conditions that may arise so that you can specifically ask your breeder about them.
+Conditions such as:

 Hip Dysplasia: This is a common problem for most dog breeds.
 Of course, the commonality of the problem doesn’t make it much easier (or cheaper!).
-This could cost as much as $6500 if your dog needs to have a hip surgery.
+This could cost as much as $6500 if your dog needs hip surgery.

-Cataracts: If your dog gets serious cataracts and needs surgery, it will cost up to $3000 per eye.
-Some people might choose to ignore the cataracts, but this isn’t ideal.
+Cataracts: If your dog gets severe cataracts and needs surgery, it will cost up to $3000 per eye.
+Some people might ignore cataracts, but this isn’t ideal.
 The inability to see will seriously hurt your dog’s quality of life.

-Mitral Valve Disease: This is a heart condition, which means if your dog gets it, then surgery is likely in the cards.
+Mitral Valve Disease: This is a heart condition, which means surgery is likely in the cards if your dog gets it.
 The good news is that this surgery isn’t that costly (in comparison to others).
 It may only cost you $500-2000.

-Now why do we here at IndulgeYourPet choose to also talk about medical conditions that your pet may get?
+Why do we at IndulgeYourPet also discuss medical conditions your pet may get?

-Well the answer to that question is easy.
-You see, here at IndulgeYourPet we take pet ownership very seriously.
-After all, when you decide to adopt a pet you are basically committing yourself to be responsible for that animal’s care and well being.
+Well, the answer to that question is easy.
+You see, here at IndulgeYourPet, we take pet ownership very seriously.
+After all, when you decide to adopt a pet, you are committing yourself to be responsible for that animal’s care and well-being.

-Forget about is that in addition to feeding and housing your pet, you’re also going to be responsible for his or her medical care as well.
+But many folks need to remember that you will also be responsible for their medical care in addition to feeding and housing your pet.
 And as veterinarian care improves and increases in its abilities, so too do the SIZE of the vet bills we as pet owners receive.

 This is why…

-We always like to suggest that while one is researching what kind of pet to get, they should also see exactly what it would cost to actually purchase a pet insurance policy as well.
-This way, if in the future, you find yourself staring an INSANELY large vet bill, you won’t have to face the bill alone, instead, you can use your insurance to minimize your expenses.
+We always suggest that while researching what kind of pet to get, one should also see exactly what it would cost to purchase a pet insurance policy.
+This way, if you find yourself staring at a vast vet bill in the future, you won’t have to face the nose alone.
+Instead, you can use your insurance to minimize your expenses.